 the injection.
 In countries or areas at risk, the protective efficacy 1.5

 years after vaccination is about 72%; after 3 years it is about 50%.

 The vaccine is licensed for individuals aged >2 years.
 To maintain

 A combined typhoid/hepatitis A vaccine is also available in some countries.

+Both typhoid vaccines are safe and there are no contraindications to their use other than previous severe hypersensitivity reactions to vaccine components.
+Proguanil, mefloquine and antibiotics should be stopped from 3 days before until 3 days after the administration of Ty21a.
 These vaccines are not recommended for use in infant immunization programmes due to insufficient information on their efficacy in children under 2 years of age.

-Recommended for: Typhoid fever vaccination may be offered to those travelling to destinations where the risk of typhoid fever is high, especially individuals staying in endemic areas for >1 month and/or in locations where antibiotic resistant strains of S. typhi are prevalent.
+Typhoid fever vaccination may be offered to those travelling to destinations where the risk of typhoid fever is high, especially individuals staying in endemic areas for >1 month and/or in locations where antibiotic resistant strains of S. typhi are prevalent.